everx-labs/TVM-Compiler/README.md

 - Mac OS Mojave 10.14.3 or higher
 - Windows 10

-## Building
+## Building and installing
-At the moment TVM toolchain contains no specific flags and you can build it as an ordinary LLVM-based project except for
-* `LLVM_EXPERIMENTAL_TARGETS_TO_BUILD=TVM` that enables TVM backend in LLVM
-* `LLVM_BYTE_SIZE_IN_BITS=257` that defines size of byte the compiler assumes.
-Sample build scenario:
+File `cmake/Cache/ton-compiler.cmake` has all the parameters required for a build.
+We recommend however to use installed version of the compiler, so specifying the installation prefix might be a good idea.
 ```
 $ git clone git@github.com:tonlabs/TON-Compiler.git
 $ mkdir build
 $ cd build
-$ cmake -DLLVM_EXPERIMENTAL_TARGETS_TO_BUILD=TVM -DLLVM_TARGETS_TO_BUILD=X86 -DLLVM_BYTE_SIZE_IN_BITS=257 -GNinja ../TON-Compiler/llvm
+$ cmake -DCMAKE_INSTALL_PREFIX=/path/to/install -C /path/to/TON-Compiler/cmake/Cache/ton-compiler.cmake  -GNinja /path/to/TON-Compiler/llvm
-$ ninja
+$ cmake --build . --target install-distribution
 ```
-Note that 257 bits byte is incompatible with other targets Clang supports. `LLVM_BYTE_SIZE_IN_BITS` is a temporary solution introduced to support TVM, later on we plan to switch to non-breaking method to support TVM target (see `Upstreaming` section).
-To learn more about available CMake options, please refer to https://llvm.org/docs/CMake.html
+Note that a full C/C++ toolchain also required [tvm_linker](https://github.com/tonlabs/TVM-linker/) to be built.
+You might want to put it to the installation, because in that case the compiler driver would be able to find it.
+Otherwise you'd need to specify path to the linker or link manually.
+`install-distribution` installs only required minimum of tools, while `install` target copies all the LLVM tools to the installation folder.
+These additional tools doesn't necessary work with TVM target properly.

 ## Running tests
 To run tests for TVM, execute
 ```
-$ ninja check-llvm-codegen-tvm
+$ cmake --build . --target check-llvm-codegen-tvm
 ```

-To run tests for other platforms (to ensure that LLVM itself is not broken), Clang build with `-DLLVM_BYTE_SIZE_IN_BITS=8` is required.
+To run tests for other platforms (to ensure that LLVM itself is not broken), you have to create a separate build without using `/path/to/TON-Compiler/cmake/Cache/ton-compiler.cmake` config and run
 ```
-$ ninja check-all
+$ ninja --build . --target check all
 ```

 For more details see [testing.md](https://github.com/tonlabs/TON-Compiler/blob/readme/testing.md).